Eabdalhaleem/Reading-notes/class04.md

 example have been given id
 attributes that identify those sections of the page.

 The value of the id attribute
 should start with a letter or an underscore (not a number or any other character) and, on a single page, no two id attributes should have the same value.

 # Linking to a Specific
 Part of Another Page
 Links are created using the <a> element.
-X The <a> element uses the href attribute to indicate the page you are linking to.
+* The <a> element uses the href attribute to indicate the page you are linking to.

-X If you are linking to a page within your own site, it is best to use relative links rather than qualified URLs.
+* If you are linking to a page within your own site, it is best to use relative links rather than qualified URLs.

-X You can create links to open email programs with an email address in the "to" field.
+* You can create links to open email programs with an email address in the "to" field.

-X You can use the id attribute to target elements within a page that can be linked to.
+* You can use the id attribute to target elements within a page that can be linked to.

 -------